hssantana92/Deep-Mask-Detector/README.md

-# DeepFaceMaskDetector
+# Deep Face Mask Detector
-A deep learning model created to detect face masks
+A deep learning model created to detect face masks during COVID and as part of an Artificial Intelligence unit.

+# Requirements
+TensorFlow